andreaslordos/Olympia/README.md

 5. Go to main.py, and under the line "whatToRun=determine(choice)", add an if (or elif) statement which reads: "elif whatToRun==[unique keyword]:" and then write the code that should be executed.
 Usually, this includes importing the module you wrote previously, running it and voiceOutputting the result

-## Quick-start guide

-After spending about an hour ironing out errors with libraries, you should finally be able to run Olympia.
-To activate Olympia, simply say "Olympia".
-Wait for the single beep, and then speak your command.
-When you hear a double-beep, that means Olympia is processing what you just said.

 ## Commands